gauravvij/Github-issue-Analyzer-Optimisation/README.md

 ### 1. Profile

-Neo audited the repository and wrote up where the time and money actually went: GitHub issues fetched strictly one at a time, every issue written to Neo4j with its own session and its own statements, no uniqueness constraints or indexes anywhere, a full read-back of data that had just been written, and an agent prompt that documented the graph schema
+NEO audited the repository and wrote up where the time and money actually went: GitHub issues fetched strictly one at a time, every issue written to Neo4j with its own session and its own statements, no uniqueness constraints or indexes anywhere, a full read-back of data that had just been written, and an agent prompt that documented the graph schema